Postal service on-time performance similar in rural, urban areas, report finds - NewsBreak

 GAO auditors analyzed on-time delivery performance for the four largest USPS mail types by volume from October 2020 to December 2021.

-The team specifically examined data from first-class mail, marketing mail, periodical and package deliveries.
-These categories collectively comprise more than 90% of USPS mail volume and more than half of USPS revenue, according to the GAO report, which was published Jan.
+The team specifically examined data from first-class mail, marketing mail, and periodical and package deliveries.
+These categories collectively comprise more than 90 percent of USPS mail volume and more than half of USPS revenue, according to the GAO report, which was published Jan.
 12.

-At the national and regional levels, the auditors found no differences of 5% or greater in on-time delivery rate between urban and rural areas for any of the mail products studied.
+At the national and regional levels, the auditors found no differences of 5 percent or greater in on-time delivery rate between urban and rural areas for any of the mail products studied.

-At the postal district level, they found no difference of 5% or greater in on-time delivery rates for packages between urban and rural areas.
+At the postal district level, they found no difference of 5 percent or greater in on-time delivery rates for packages between urban and rural areas.

-The GAO did cite that eight of 50 postal districts nationwide had a 5% or greater difference in on-time mail delivery rate of periodicals, which varied between favoring urban and rural areas.
+The GAO did cite that eight of 50 postal districts nationwide had a 5 percent or greater difference in on-time mail delivery rate of periodicals, which varied between favoring urban and rural areas.

-The districts in which on-time USPS periodical deliveries occurred 5% or more frequently in rural areas than urban areas included Louisiana, Georgia, south Florida, northern Illinois, eastern Pennsylvania plus Delaware, and Maryland.
+The districts in which on-time USPS periodical deliveries occurred 5 percent or more frequently in rural areas than urban areas included Louisiana, Georgia, south Florida, northern Illinois, eastern Pennsylvania, Delaware, and Maryland.

-In Hawaii and the district comprising Massachusetts and Rhode Island, on-time periodical deliveries occurred 5% or more frequently in urban areas than rural areas.
+In Hawaii and the district comprising Massachusetts and Rhode Island, on-time periodical deliveries occurred 5 percent or more frequently in urban areas than rural areas.

 The USPS justified this disparity to the GAO by noting “periodicals arrive at the facility multiple times per day, which can create staffing conflict between package and periodical delivery.”
 The USPS reported that it plans to move up the time in which periodicals enter the mail system in order to minimize these delays.

-The GAO also found that Hawaii was the only state with a 5% or greater split in on-time delivery rate of first-class and marketing mail between urban and rural areas, favoring urban areas.
+The GAO also found that Hawaii was the only state with a 5 percent or greater split in on-time delivery rate of first-class and marketing mail between urban and rural areas, favoring urban areas.

 The authors said USPS attributed this difference to the fact that Hawaii brings in mail via boat and plane.
 These modes of mail transport can lead to problems in rural service due to limited cargo space, according to USPS officials cited in the report.